Let’s Talk About Real Estate!

 - Know what it takes to get a state agent license; some states have age and education requirements.

-- Accept that in this day and age of terrorism, background checks are common, and some companies who may hire you after passing the exam, will run a three-tier credit report including current FICO scores, so beware and investigate.
+- Accept that in this day and age of terrorism and drug use problems, background checks are common, and some companies who may hire you after passing the exam, will run a three-tier credit report including current FICO scores, so beware and investigate.

 - Do some “recruiting” on your own before you select a real estate company and contact the broker for an interview.
 Using the Internet works well to weed out companies who have few agents, and don’t do much advertising.
 A suggestion might be to drive around the area where you live and check that has signs up in yards, or spread out in a three mile radius and look for construction activity.